CTheTechGuru/AWS-Amazon-Inspector-Security-Project/README.md

 * We will create a target instance.
 * Add a tag consisting of key value pairs to identify out instance.
 * Install agent on target instance.
-* Set Rules and sceduling for target assesment.
+* Set Rules and scheduling for target assessment.
 * Create template.
 * Run Vulnerability Scanner.
 * Review Findings.